Mallick17/Windows-Guide/README.md

 # Windows-Guide
-## Windows Cron Jobs using Task Scheduler
+## Install AWS CLI in Windows
+Find it in AWS documentation.

 ### Configuring AWS in Windows